arfajraa/wdi-project1/README.md

 No installation needed

 ## Unsolved Problems
-* dealer cards pushed in the hand with a delay.
+* dealer cards pushed in the hand with a delay to emulate real gameplay.

 ## Possible Additions
 * Functionality to split cards and double down.